 - We’ve gone from having no brand name, no logo, and no website to having all of that stuff live.

-- We’ve built out brand assets.
+- Built our brand assets.

-- we’ve built out a core story.
+- Developed a core story.

 - We’ve even written what I like to call that painted picture of how your business looks a couple of years out.